On-Air

-Proving LinkedIn ROI takes a structured framework - define the right metrics, capture clean data, activate with smarter targeting, then measure & maximize what works.
+Proving LinkedIn ROI takes a structured B2B marketing measurement framework: define the right metrics, capture clean data, activate with smarter targeting, then measure and maximize what works.

-LinkedIn's Conversions API brings your CRM data back into the platform, so campaigns optimize against real pipeline signals, not just clicks.
+The LinkedIn Conversions API (CAPI) brings your CRM data back into the platform, so campaigns optimize against real pipeline signals, not just clicks.

-Pairing LinkedIn's firmographic database with AI and a clear ICP sharpens targeting - and has driven 20% more MQLs on average across client accounts.
+Pairing LinkedIn's firmographic database with AI and a clear ICP sharpens LinkedIn ABM targeting, and has driven 20% more MQLs on average across client accounts.

-Revenue Attribution connects Campaign Manager directly to your CRM, helping marketing teams show how LinkedIn activity contributed to real revenue outcomes.
+The LinkedIn Revenue Attribution Report connects Campaign Manager directly to your CRM, showing how LinkedIn activity contributed to revenue, even on deals with no click.

-The Companies tab shows which accounts are engaging - push it to your CRM so SDRs can prioritize their outreach based on who's actually engaging.
+The Companies tab shows which accounts are engaging.
+Push it to your CRM so B2B sales teams can prioritize outreach based on who's actually engaging.

 What this session covered

 Most B2B marketing teams can report on LinkedIn activity.
-Far fewer can show how that activity moved pipeline.
+Far fewer can show how that activity moved pipeline beyond click-through rate, a challenge that spans B2B digital marketing well beyond just LinkedIn.
 That gap is getting harder to ignore:

-- 78% of B2B CMOs say proving ROI matters more than it did two years ago
+• 78% of B2B CMOs say proving ROI matters more than it did two years ago (source: B2B ROI Impact Research, YouGov for LinkedIn, Nov-Dec 2024)

-- 66% of marketers now justify spend on a monthly basis
+• 66% of marketers now justify marketing spend on a monthly basis (source: Dreamdata Benchmarks Report, 2025)

-- B2B sales cycles average 211 days and can involve up to 22 stakeholders - which means volume metrics like impressions and clicks don't tell the full story of how marketing is actually helping close deals
+• B2B sales cycles average 211 days and can involve up to 22 stakeholders (source: Dreamdata Benchmarks Report, 2025), which means volume metrics like impressions and click-through rate don't tell the full story of how marketing helps close deals

-In this webinar co-hosted with LinkedIn, Ivailo Shipochki (Head of Inbound & Outbound Growth) and Yasen Lilov (Head of Pipeline Intelligence) from our team were joined by Sanjana Palepu, Senior Product Marketing Manager for Measurement at LinkedIn, to break down a four-step framework for closing that gap: Define, Capture, Activate, and Measure & Maximize.
+In this webinar co-hosted with LinkedIn, built for marketing organizations at B2B companies proving pipeline impact, Ivailo Shipochki (Head of Inbound & Outbound Growth) and Yasen Lilov (Head of Pipeline Intelligence) from our team were joined by Sanjana Palepu, Senior Product Marketing Manager for Measurement at LinkedIn, to break down a four-step framework for closing that gap: Define, Capture, Activate, and Measure & Maximize.

 Step 1: Define - the metrics that actually matter

-Clicks, page views, and form submissions are a start, but they cut off before the finish line - and they aren't the numbers leadership is asking about.
+Clicks, page views, click-through rate, and form submissions are a start, but they cut off before the finish line, and they aren't the performance metrics leadership is asking about.

-Getting measurement right starts with agreeing on the metrics that actually reflect business value: what counts as a qualified lead, what conversion points matter, and what attribution model fits the business - first-touch, last-touch, or something more advanced like data-driven or multi-touch.
+Getting B2B marketing attribution right starts with agreeing on the marketing metrics that actually reflect business value: what counts as a qualified lead, what conversion points matter, and what attribution model fits the business - first-touch, last-touch, or something more advanced like data-driven or multi-touch.

 From there, the framework moves toward signals with real weight: